DevExpress/devextreme-angular/README.md

 ng serve
 ```

-If you have the [DevExtreme CLI](https://github.com/DevExpress/devextreme-cli) installed, you can use the `new angular-app` command to perform this task:
+Alternatively, you can perform this task with the [DevExtreme CLI](https://github.com/DevExpress/devextreme-cli)'s `new angular-app` command:

 ```bash
 npx devextreme-cli new angular-app app-name